-- Managed Stormflow One of the basic purposes of these stormwater Guidelines is to assure that newly developing land areas are planned and designed in a manner that safeguards life, property, and public infrastructure from damage due to ill-managed storm flow. - Inasmuch as platting must provide for right of way and easements that Guidelines Apply assure efficient conveyance of storm flow within streets, storm drains, and prepared swales or channels, these guidelines are applicable to all such platting proposals.
-Likewise platting must demonstrate suitable spatial relationships between proposed building sites and floodplain Federal Emergency areas designated by the Management Administration (FEMA).
+Inasmuch as platting must provide for right of way and easements that assure efficient conveyance of storm flow within streets, storm drains, and prepared swales or channels, these guidelines are applicable to all such platting proposals.
+Likewise platting must demonstrate suitable spatial relationships between proposed building sites and floodplain designated by the Federal Emergency Management Administration (FEMA).
 For these reasons, anyone interested in building real property or public or service infrastructure of any kind in either Bryan or College Station is obligated to demonstrate to the City that they are in substantial compliance with these Guidelines.
 Such compliance will be one of the measures by which the adequacy of any proposed land plan, preliminary plat, final plat, or site plan will be evaluated.